Horizon Europe · Grant No. 101189962 · M18 Milestone

 Ocean & Land Color

-Wide-area coverage.
-Measures sea surface temperature, algal blooms, and coastal water quality.
+Wide-swath sensors.
+Measures sea surface temperature, algal blooms, and coastal water quality parameters.

 All Copernicus data is free, open, and publicly accessible.
 Petabytes of imagery are generated every day.